michaelandrefraniatte/michaelandrefraniatte/README.md

 **Requirements:**

+Contact me, my consent, and being a sponsor are required to use.
+Only privately use is tolerate.

 ✉ michael.franiatte@gmail.com

-Contact me and my consents, being a sponsor is required to use.
-Only privately use is tolerate.

 [![Sponsor michaelandrefraniatte](github_sponsor.svg)](https://github.com/sponsors/michaelandrefraniatte)